-Borders may be closed, life may be in lockdown but these books will transport you around the globe.
+These books will transport you around the globe.
 Sometimes fiction can convoy a spirit of place much more than fact.
 Where are we going?
-We’re book bound, where the world is still wide open.
+We’re book bound, where the world is always wide open.

 |Read: THE NO. 1 LADIES' DETECTIVE AGENCY by Alexander McCall Smith.|